HandsOnDataViz/book/find/geocode/README.md

-# Geocode Addresses and Extract Coordinates with the US Census
+# Geocode Addresses and Extract Coordinates with the US Census Geocoder

 *By [Jack Dougherty](../../introduction/who.md), last updated March 16, 2016*